teodoran/web-hack/README.md

 ![](Images/notes-client-login.gif)

+_Note: If you're using Firefox and have trouble logging in, you have to enable HTML `<dialog>`-element.
+This feature is behind the dom.dialog_element.enabled preference (needs to be set to true).
+To change preferences in Firefox, visit about:config._

 ### Working with Notes.Api in Swagger UI
 You can access Notes.Api directly through [Swagger UI](https://swagger.io/tools/swagger-ui/).
 This gives you the option to craft requests and send them directly to the API, without using Notes.Client.
 To open Swagger UI, visit [localhost:5000/swagger](http://localhost:5000/swagger).